bids-standard/bids-examples/README.md

 # BIDS-examples
-A set of BIDS compatible datasets with empty nifti files that can be used for testing software.
+A set of BIDS compatible datasets with **empty nifti files** that can be used for writing lightweight software tests.

+ALL NIFTI FILES IN THIS REPOSITORY ARE EMPTY!

+You can find full versions of the datasets in this repository [here](https://drive.google.com/drive/u/0/folders/0B2JWN60ZLkgkMGlUY3B4MXZIZW8).